bensteinberg/monome-classes/README.md

 monome-classes
 ==============
+MonomeDevice.ck contains a class for detecting monome devices in ChucK.

 MonomeGrid.ck contains a class for using a monome grid in ChucK.
 It is derived from the LicK Library's [Monome.ck](https://github.com/heuermh/lick/blob/master/Monome.ck) and